ProgramistaZpolski/effective-waffle/README.md

 # effective-waffle
-my solutions for devchallenges.io projets
+my solutions for devchallenges.io projets<br>
+also i had no idea how to name this repository so there you go